omariwallace/GYST/README.md

 ===== RESOVLED =====
 - Incorporated date swig filter (for front end demo);
-- Modified the cheerio library to add a delimiter to the .text() method (BOOOOOO) -- SEE .map functionality
+- Modified the cheerio library to add a delimiter to the .text() method -- SEE .map functionality